jgaya/condetodo/content/blog/grandes-canciones-parte-1.md

 31. Tears For Fears - Sowing the seeds of love
 32. Queen - Under Pressure
 33. Bonnie Tyler - Total Eclipse of the heart
-34. Bonnie Tyler - I Need a Hero
+34. Bonnie Tyler - Holding Out For A Hero
 35. Cutting Crew - (I Just) Died In Your Arms
 36. Modern Talking - Brother Louie
 37. Starship - Nothing's Gonna Stop Us Now